-How to Create A New ASIN?
+How to Create A New ASIN in Amazon?

-If your new item does not match with an existing ASIN, you must create a new ASIN to include in the Amazon catalog.
+If your new item does not match an existing ASIN, you must create a new ASIN to include in the Amazon catalog.
 Typically, manufacturers and brand owners do this, but the chances are that you have found a new product with very little competition.
-That may also boost your chances of winning the Amazon Buy Box and increasing your profits.
+That may also boost your chances of winning the Amazon Buy Box and increase your profits.

 Choose that you want to add a product not sold on Amazon.